AU-Master-Thesis/thesis/sections/6-conclusion/mod.typ

 // ality for multi-agent system simulations.

 // Accompanying research questions:
 // RQ-1.1 Which architecture and framework is suitable for such a task, and can it reproduce the original results?
 Specify which tasks it suitable for.
 Decoupling?
 Modelling?
-Visualisation?
+Visualization?
 // RQ-1.2 What kind of tooling will be most beneﬁcial for the software?
 // RQ-1.3 How can tooling help with future reproducibility and engagement with the software?
 // RQ-1.4 How can tooling help with understanding and extending the software?